Senior Honors Program

 All students considering an honors thesis should begin early to think about a topic and to plan their senior year to accommodate a substantial research program.
 Please speak to instructors about potential honors thesis research ideas: they can provide useful guidance and ideas.

-Submit a one-page thesis proposal to the Honors Coordinator by at least the Friday before the end of the Add/Drop period on the academic calendar.
+Submit a one-page thesis proposal to the Honors Coordinator by Friday, August 20th, 2022 (or the Friday before the first day of the Spring semester for December graduates).

 The Business faculty will determine which thesis proposals are accepted into the program.
 As not all proposals are accepted, students should sign up for an additional course in case they are not able to enroll in BUS 99a.
-If your proposal is accepted, you must contact Karen Muise get a consent code to enroll in BUS 99a.
+If your proposal is accepted, you will be enrolled in BUS 99a.
 It is your responsibility to get this and enroll in the course before the last day to add classes.

 Each potential thesis writer will be assigned two faculty advisors — a primary one that he/she consults regularly, and a secondary one that he/she also consults, but less frequently.
 Although students may consult with faculty beforehand and request to work with particular faculty members, in the interest of matching students with faculty whose research interest best align with the proposed topics and in the interest of distributing the burden of advising equitably, students should know that they may not always get their first choice of advisors.

 Students scheduled to graduate in December should consult the Honors Coordinator as early as possible, but in any case before the start of the spring term prior to their expected graduation.
-To be admitted to BUS 99a, December graduates must submit a one-page thesis proposal to the Honors Coordinator at least a week in advance of the Registrar's deadline for spring enrollment.
+To be admitted to BUS 99a, December graduates must submit a one-page thesis proposal to the Honors Coordinator by the last Friday prior to the first day of Spring semester classes.

 Considerations & Resources